How Tour Guides Become an Extension of Yourself in the Places You Visit

 The Samarkand tour was what a tour should be.
 Organized, engaging, and deeply informative, with no dull moments.
 Morud balanced structure with passion and knowledge with emotion.
 Without exaggeration, he is one of the best tour guides I have ever encountered.
 With him, Samarkand became more than a city.
 It became a story we were part of.

-And then there is Kam, also known as Kem, my personal favorite.
+Kam, also known as Kem, quickly became my favorite, no contest

 Kam is mysterious in the most intriguing way.
 He does not speak much, but silence with him is never empty.
 He keeps the journey steady and meaningful.
 At first glance, he appears reserved, straightforward, and efficient.
 Over time, you discover his warmth, humor, and humanity.
 He helped us in every possible way, not as a guide, but as a friend traveling alongside us.